 Literature shows many anatomical variations of the tendon.
 For example, the tendon of the long head of the biceps may vary its shape, its origin, or be absent with a 1.9% to 7.4% match rate in the population.
 The popliteal muscle tendon can have a bifurcation of 0.4%, thus creating 2 muscular bellies.
 The tendon of the flexor-longus hallux muscle has a lease and shape variability of approximately 9.8%.
 The patellar tendon, a passive patella stabilizer, may present as 2 distinct tendons or be absent.

-In the presence of a tendinous inflammation (tendinopathy) increases the vasculature outside the tendon and inside.
+Tendinopathy results in vascular changes and adaptations to the macroscopic and microscopic environment of the muscle and tendon.
 One of the causes of increased vascularization (hypertrophy and hyperplasia) is the presence of an angiogenic cytokine (vascular endothelial growth factor [VEGF]), which increases in inflammatory environments.
 The increase in blood flow decreases the strength of the tendon with a reduction in the sliding capacity of the different connective layers.
 The same increase in nerve fibers occurs superficially in the tendon, and toward the inside; nociceptive fibers also increase, causing pain.

 There is an increase in sympathetic nerve fibers near the blood vessels.
 It is hypothesized that altered tenocytes can synthesize nociceptive neurotransmitters, which will then be recorded by the sympathetic system, with the onset of pain.